fantastec/colony-case-study-isomorphic-apps-without-node/README.md

 [ILLUSTRATION PENDING]

-This schematic illustrates the full lifecycle of both the initial server-side request and all subsequent client-side requests, with the components used for each.
+This schematic illustrates the full life cycle of both the initial server-side request and all subsequent client-side requests, with the components used for each.

 ## Learnings